 Moving the on/off button to the back of the device was a great idea.
 It now falls right under the thumb and since the unit the button sits on protrudes a bit, it's less likely you'll press it by accident.
 Before, the switch was located under the index finger, so it wasn't impossible to press it accidentally.

-As mentioned above, the brushless high-torque 40W motor operates near-silently and has more than enough force to caress exoskeletal muscle just the right way.
-Unless you're a professional athlete or have huge muscles, the force the Hypervolt GO 2 provides should be more than enough.
+As mentioned, the brushless high-torque 40W motor operates near-silently and has enough force to caress exoskeletal muscle just the right way.
+Unless you're a professional athlete or have huge muscles, the Hypervolt GO 2's force should be more than enough.

 For comparison, the Hypervolt 2 has a 60W motor, while the Hypervolt 2 Pro features a 90W motor.
 All three massage guns have the same battery life – 3 hours – but by getting the Hypervolt GO 2, you miss out on Bluetooth connectivity, and it has no pressure sensor either.